 Then the soldiers likewise demanded of him [John the Baptist], “And what must we do?”
-He said to them, “Do no violence nor accuse any falsely, and be content with your wages.”
+He said to them, “Do no violence to anyone nor accuse any falsely, and be content with your wages.”

 War is a great evil.
 It is a tragedy.
 Every Christian should abhor it and do what he can to prevent it.
 We are to live at peace with all men as much as lies within us.
 But there are times when we must fight.
 The greatest of Christian theologians and Reformers down through the centuries have believed this, and so, too, believed the founders of this nation.